poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 to predict until you really KNOW the rules, etc.).
 The functional-style programming combined with low-level concepts.
 All of the CLI-centric tooling.
 Forgive me for getting passionate but I think it's a lovely language.
-I also use C though nowadays more and more rarely.
-I use it for exploit dev sometimes, when I just need to do some syscalls, and when I feel like doing some pointer fuckery.
+I also use C, though nowadays more and more rarely.
+I use it sometimes for exploit dev, when I just need to do some syscalls and call it a day, or when I feel like doing some pointer fuckery.
 What I like about C is how well it maps to assembly like no other language.
 I heard once an argument that it's not true because of all the optimizations and while it might be true in theory, in practice there's a difference between theory and practice.
 If you ever tried to reverse engineer compiled programs you know how much easier it is to do so with a C program than with any other language.

-For debugging I use ipdb and gdb.
+For debugging I use gdb and ipdb.

 ## X11 vs Wayland
-I have an AMD GPU and I still use Xorg.
+I have an AMD GPU and I still use X11.
 I tried using Wayland with Sway and it felt like torturing myself.
 I'm gonna give Wayland an another try but not in the next few years.
 So what were my problems?
 There were many and I'm sure most of them have a fix but as a user I